grannycart/subworld-shortstory1/10kstorynotes.md

 		* It becomes clear that the vessel is trying to gain on them; not just randomly going in the same direction
 		* And hours more for the vessel to creep into ship-to-ship range; the whole night basically
 	* Hemi identifies it as a commercial vessel; not a warship; through the glass; but expresses a misgiving
-		* "It looks like a civilian vessel, cargo ship probably" "yeah, but no fucking surface cargo ship goes anyhere without the blessing and protection of some fucking Authority."
+		* "It looks like a civilian vessel, cargo ship probably" "yeah, but no fucking surface cargo ship goes anywhere without the blessing and protection of some fucking Authority."
 * [ ] It creeps into sight and hits them over the ship-to-ship.
 (Maybe a slow chase into range?)
 	* It identifies itself as an authority boat, tracking them out of port from another authority
 	* It orders them to stop and prepare to be boarded because they are suspected of carrying weapons or weapons components